Z-Gort/dbSurface/README.md

 </p>

 ---
+# dbSurface: _the SQL Editor For Pgvector_ 🐘✨
+No more complex experiments to find the best embedding strategy or fine tune approximate/hybrid queries.
+Iterate quickly and intuitively by seeing your vectorDB queries and embedding maps for any Postgres table.

-## Overview
+## Features

-*dbSurface is the SQL editor for pgvector*:

-- Generate interactive 2D projections of your PostgreSQL tables containing vectors
+- Generate explorable 2D projections of PostgreSQL tables (up to _40 million_ vectors)
-- Run SQL queries across the projection (while still querying your database locally)
+- Visualize PostgresSQL queries across projections
-- Visualize and compare query results in real time
-- Assess query precision with built-in metrics
+- Assess query approximate precision with built-in metrics
+- All queries are made locally
 - Work with vector data in an intuitive way! 🚀

 ## Get Started